 A transcriber is someone who converts audio or video files into text.

-Doctors, lawyers and some other professions sometimes record their thoughts, observations or strategies on an audio file.
+Doctors, lawyers, and some other professionals sometimes record their thoughts, observations, or strategies on an audio file.
 More often than not, these need to be converted into a text format with correct grammar and punctuation.

 If you’ve got some background in the subject matter of the work, that’s definitely a bonus and you can charge a higher rate for your expertise.